B U R E A U O F P U B L I C S E C R E T S

 (Bureau of Public Secrets, 1981.
 Revised and Expanded Edition, 2006)

-The first edition has virtually no errors, although the new edition includes numerous minor stylistic revisions to those earlier translations.
-So far, I have found the following errata in the new edition:
+The original 1981 edition had virtually no errors, although the revised edition includes numerous minor stylistic improvements to those earlier translations.
+So far, I have found the following errata in the revised edition:

 159: nothing but than twenty-four hours > nothing but twenty-four hours